Jean de Brébeuf: Missionary

 After three years as Steward at the College of Rouen, Brébeuf was chosen by the Provincial of France, Father Pierre Coton, to embark on the missions to New France.

-In June 1625, Brébeuf arrived in Québec with Fathers Charles Lalemant and Énemond Massé, together with the lay brothers Francois Charton and Gilbert Burel.
+In June 1625, Brébeuf arrived in Québec with Fathers Charles Lalemant and Énemond Massé, together with the lay brothers François Charton and Gilbert Burel.
 He worked at the Sainte-Marie among the Hurons.
 For about five months Brébeuf lived with a tribe of Montagnais, who spoke an Algonquian language.
 He was later assigned in 1626 to the Huron with Father Anne Nouée.
 From then on Brébeuf worked mostly as a missionary to the Huron, who spoke an Iroquoian language.
 Brébeuf briefly took up residence with the Bear Tribe at Toanché, but met with no success in trying to convert them to Catholicism.
 He was summoned to Québec because of the danger to which the entire colony was then exposed by the English.
 He reached Québec on 17 July 1628 after an absence of two years.
 On 19 July 1629, Samuel de Champlain surrendered, and the missionaries returned to France.

 In Rouen, Brébeuf served as a preacher and confessor, taking his final Jesuit vows in 1630.
-Between 1631 and 1633, Brébeuf worked at the College of Eu, Seine-Maritime in northern France as a steward, minister and confessor.
+Between 1631 and 1633, Brébeuf worked at the College of Eu (now in Seine-Maritime) in northern France as a steward, minister and confessor.
 He returned to New France in 1633, where he lived and worked for the rest of his life.

 Along with Antoine Daniel and Ambroise Davost, Brébeuf chose Ihonatiria (Saint-Joseph I) as the centre for missionary activity with the Huron.
 At the time, the Huron suffered epidemics of new Eurasian diseases contracted from the Europeans.
 Their death rates were high, as they had no immunity to the diseases long endemic in Europe.
 They, with our hindsight, rightly blamed the Europeans for the deaths, with none of the parties understanding the causes.

 Called Échon by the Hurons, Brébeuf was personally involved with teaching.
 His lengthy conversations with Huron friends left him with a good knowledge of their culture and spirituality.
 He learned their language and taught it to other missionaries and colonists.
 Fellow Jesuits such as Paul Ragueneau describe his ease and adaptability to the Huron way of life.